best

 • Protocols: ethernet

-• Best for: Home Assistant beginners
+• Best for: first-time Home Assistant users who want the simplest possible on-ramp

-View product → Compare hub →
+View product View product → Compare hub →

 hub